AnMoreNight/OCR_scraping_kaipoke/deploy_checklist.md

 ### 3. Deploy Service
 - Use "Blueprint" option (recommended)
 - Render will auto-detect `render.yaml`
-- Or create "Web Service" manually
+- Or create "Background Worker" manually

 ### 4. Set Environment Variables
 Copy all variables from your `.env` file to Render dashboard